 Here at UK Gaming Computers we are getting rather a lot of Nvidia RTX 3000 "Ampere" series inquiries ever since they were announced so have decided to consolidate all our information into a now not so quick FAQ article here to help answer and questions you may have.
-Please take the time to read all of the information in this article to understand the situation that all retailers and system builders face when it comes to supply of these most awesome new graphics cards.
+Please take the time to read all of the information in this article to understand the situation, which has made front page BBC news, that all retailers and system builders face when it comes to supply of these most awesome new graphics cards.

 Nvidia RTX 3060 Ti 8GB - Launched.
 No Stock, small quantities en-route.
-Likely small delay (0-2 week) to orders but no guarantee.
+Likely delay of 8-16 weeks but no guarantee.

 Nvidia RTX 3070 8GB - Launched.
-Good stock.
-Likely no delay but no guarantee.
+No stock but are receiving good allocation.
+Likely delay of 2-12 weeks but no guarantee.

 Nvidia RTX 3080 10GB - Launched.
-No Stock, more en-route.
-Estimated 3-6 working weeks order fulfilment but no guarantee.
+No Stock, small quantities more en-route.
+Likely delay of 16-32 weeks but no guarantee.

 Nvidia RTX 3090 24GB - Launched.
-Low stock.
-Chance of small delay but no guarantee.
+Little to no stock but are receiving good allocation.
+Likely delay of 2-12 weeks but no guarantee.

 Overall Allocation - Top of Partners lists given past trade and are likely to be the soonest option to be able to supply in demand cards.

 Formal clause - Given the difficulties faced with supply of these graphics cards and the nature of not knowing or having little knowledge when stock is due until usually the day it arrives we request you refer to this information page for any updates.
-All timescales on estimations are estimations and may not be accurate.
-Xmas and COVID-19 issues are severely impacting our workload and thus kindly request refrain from requesting updates on supply of these products.
+All timescales on estimations are estimations and are based on previous run rates which may not be accurate.
+COVID-19 issues are severely impacting our workload and thus kindly request refrain from requesting updates on supply of these products.
 Any guarantee stated above excludes any potential delays related to other areas of an order.
+All Graphics cards in constraint will be allocated on a first come first served policy to ensure they are fairly shared out and queue jumping with priority build services is not possible in anyway.
+All system prices are based on current market rate of graphics cards as highlighted in the 15/4/21 update, if this pricing deviates too much once stock is secured UK Gaming Computers reserves the right to cancel the order or offer the system at a higher price based on the graphics card pricing deviation.
 If your order is time critical and is suffering from a product shortage detailed above please make your order elsewhere.
-This information is present in the graphics card more info button on each product page.
+This information is present in the graphics card more info button on each product page as well as the COVID notice at the top of every webpage and order status emails.

 Updated 4/1/20 - 30 series list below updated and moved to the top of this page.
 TLDR - 3060 Ti now in constraint and will likely lead to a small delay on all 3060 Ti orders.